(Disclosure: Some of the links below may be affiliate links)

 The first kind of pass is the station seasons pass.
-It means you can ski for the entire season in the same station.
+It means you can ski for the entire season at the same station.
 They can be a good bargain if you intend to ski a lot in the same station.
-Honestly, these are rarely very good bargains.
-You need to go really many days in the same station to make it worth.
+Honestly, these are rarely excellent bargains.
+You need to go many days in the same station to make it worth it.

 For instance, the closest ski station to my home, La Berra, offers a season’s pass for 450 CHF.
-Since the daily pass is 39 CHF, you would need to ski at least 12 days in this station to make it worth.
+Since the daily pass is 39 CHF, you would need to ski at least 12 days in this station to make it worth it.
 But this is a tiny station.
-Even though I have always lived close to this station, I cannot remember a single year where I went more than 10 times to it.
+Even though I have always lived close to this station, I cannot remember a single year where I went more than ten times to it.
 For some bigger stations, it can be worth it.
 But you need to do your math.
-And do not forget to compare with multiple days card if the ski station offers them.
+And do not forget to compare with multiple days cards if the ski station offers them.

-The second kind of seasons pass is for multiple stations.
+The second kind of season pass is for multiple stations.
 These passes are valid for unlimited entries in a region of stations.
-For these passes, you would need to know in advance in which region you are going to ski to maximize its usage.
+For these passes, you would need to know in advance in which area you are going to ski to maximize its usage.
 Here are a few of these passes:

 - Snow Pass Valais Unlimited: This pass gives you access to all ski stations of the state of Valais.
-This is a lot of stations, including the famous Zermatt.
-However, it is really expensive at 1850 CHF per adult.
-You would need to go many days in many stations to really make it worth.
+There are a lot of stations, including the famous Zermatt.
+However, it is costly at 1850 CHF per adult.
+You would need to go many days in many stations to make it worth.

 - SuperPass: This pass gives you access to Gstaad ski stations and many stations around it.
-This is also a lot of stations.
-But once again, it is very expensive, at 1170 CHF per adult.
+There are also a lot of stations.
+But once again, it is costly, at 1170 CHF per adult.

-There are other passes like this, these are only examples.
-However, these passes are very expensive.
+There are other passes like this.
+These are only examples.
+However, these passes are costly.
 If you are an avid skier and you go skiing several times a week, they may be worth it.
 But for most people, these passes are not worth it.

 8. Use The Magic Pass for an awesome season

-The Magic Pass is a recent pass, offered since 2017.
+The Magic Pass is a new pass, offered since 2017.
 The idea is to make skiing cheaper.
-And it is an awesome offer!
+And it is an excellent offer!
 It gives you access for the entire season to more than 30 ski stations!
 And it only cost you 399 CHF.
-This is cheaper than most ski station’s season pass.
-In fact, after they started offering this, several other season pass stopped because they were more expensive and less interesting.
+The Magic Pass is cheaper than most ski station’s season pass.
+After they started offering this, several other season pass stopped because they were more expensive and less interesting.

-If you intend to ski a lot in many different stations, this is really the best available option for you.
-399 CHF may seem a lot, but if you count a day at an average of 50 CHF, you only need to go skiing eight days in a year to make it interesting.
+If you intend to ski a lot in many different stations, this is the best available option for you.
+399 CHF may seem a lot, but if you count a day at an average of 50 CHF, you only need to go skiing eight days in a year to make it worth it.
 And many people are going skiing more than that each year!